azat-io/azat-io-old/content/en/fluid-interfaces.md

 }
 ```

-In fact, this plugin can be used not only when developing responsive typography, but also for all other CSS properties.
+This plugin will be useful not only for creating fluid typography, but also for working with other CSS properties.

 ```postcss
 .container {